Purpose of this statement

 - We have a legitimate interest in processing the data; and/or

 - It is necessary in relation to a contract or agreement which the person has entered into or because the person has asked for something to be done so they can enter into a contract or agreement; and/or

 - There is a legal obligation on ACA to process data.

 - Where ACA is relying solely on consent as the basis for processing data, we are required to obtain your expressed consent and you can modify or withdraw this consent at any time by notifying us in writing, although this may affect the extent to which we are we able to provide services to or interact with you in future.

-ACA may change this notice from time to time and any such changes will be published on our website.
-Notwithstanding any change to this notice, we will continue to process your personal data in accordance with your rights and our obligations in law.
+ACA may change this statement from time to time and any such changes will be published on our website.
+Notwithstanding any change to this statement, we will continue to process your personal data in accordance with your rights and our obligations in law.